Explorer-USS-0-1/Explorer-USS.0.1/README.md

 ## MSP432 DriverLib Setup

-First thing first set up the IDE , for this purpose use [Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) Integrated Development Environment (IDE) and:
+First thing to perform is setting up the IDE.
+For this purpose use [Code Composer Studio](https://www.ti.com/tool/CCSTUDIO) Integrated Development Environment (IDE) and:
 - Create a new project, select the MSP432P401R board in the selection tab and give a name to the project.
 - Download and extract the [MSP432 DriverLib](https://www.ti.com/tool/download/SIMPLELINK-MSP432-SDK/3.40.01.02) and save in a reachable directory, then do the following action to setup the environment: